Jonathan Rothberg: Butterfly Network

 In 2011, Rothberg founded Butterfly Network after seeing a talk by MIT physicist Max Tegmark, who was becoming fascinated by artificial intelligence.
-Rothberg brought in one of Tegmark's smartest students, Nevada Sanchez, a co-founder of the company who was named among Forbes 30 Under 30 in 2015.
+Rothberg brought in one of Tegmark's smartest students, Nevada Sanchez, a Hertz Fellow and co-founder of the company who was named among Forbes 30 Under 30 in 2015.
 Butterfly Network sells a hand-held ultrasound imaging device that connects to an iPhone, called the iQ.
 The core technology is a silicon chip, contrasting with other ultrasound devices that use piezoelectric crystals.
 The use of silicon makes the device far cheaper to manufacture.
 The iQ received 13 different device clearances from the Food and Drug Administration.
 The iQ sells for just over $2,000, and is now commercially available.
 In September, 2018, Butterfly Network raised $250 million from investors Fidelity, the Gates Foundation, and Fosun Pharma at an estimated $1.25 billion valuation.
 In February 2021 Butterfly Network was publicly listed on the NYSE under the ticker $BFLY.